Sruong Pheavy: Personal life

 Sruong Pheavy was born and grew up in Tbong Khmum at her parents' potato farm.
 She has two sisters, Sroung Srey Nich and Srong Phara, who are younger than her and still live there.
 She met her husband, Kim Man-sik, and married at the age of 20.

 She migrated to South Korea in 2011, hoping to help support her family who were living in poverty.
-Pheavy saw a wonderful billiard room for the first time in Cheongju and was devoted to the sport.
+Pheavy saw a billiard room for the first time in Cheongju and was devoted to the sport.
 Her popularity in Cambodia has continued to grow thanks to her public relations activities.
 Pheavy owes this to her active role on Facebook.
-I post updates about myself and show people in Cambodia what I'm doing here in Korea.
-But I also try to promote campaigns for the development of school children and to combat the poverty of children in Cambodia.
-That's why I regularly travel to my country.
 Pheavy helps poor regions visiting street markets and other gatherings with her Facebook posts thanks to money from fundraising campaigns in Korea for school children.
 Pheavy recently sent hand sanitizers to Cambodia to help prevent COVID-19.
-I want to show my gratitude to Cambodia.
-These efforts don't tire me, they give me strength.
 She received the most recent award in recognition of her contribution to various family groups and broadening the family culture by giving free billiards lessons for multicultural children, fundraising and after-school carom classes.